quantum-tinkerer/MeanFi/docs/source/tutorial/hubbard_1d.md

 plt.show()
 ```

 We see that at around $U=1$ the gap opens up and the system transitions from a metal to an insulator.
-In order to more accurately determine the size of the gap, we chose to use a denser k-grid for the diagonalization of the mean-field solution.
+At zero temperature, the low-$U$ gap can fall below the resolution of a fixed post-processing k-grid and show up as a fake floor or kink.
+The helper imported above refines the post-processing grid until the direct gap stabilizes and falls back to the local staggered order parameter whenever the direct band gap is still unresolved.